How to Grow your Instagram Engagement in 2021

 Pictures of the business and videos that other users have tagged in their images are also readily available to see.

 Providing the most information to users will increase the chances that they’ll want to visit you!
+It’s a part of any intelligent Instagram growth strategy and will expand your Instagram audience.

 To do this, simply click Add Location when creating a post.
 Your post then becomes searchable for that location.
 This is true for both Instagram Stories and posts, so geotagging both can be very valuable.